 Place the assembled stuffed meatball into a cast iron skillet set on a medium-high heat to sear the meatball.
 Cook for about 4-5 minutes on the top and bottom of the meatball.

-Don’t worry about the cheese starting to seep out.
+Don't worry about the cheese starting to seep out.
 It is all good.
 Also, I think the best meatballs are the meatballs cooked in the sauce.
 I made some homemade sauce this summer when I had lots of ripe tomatoes.
-This sauce from Wonderful Life Farm.
+This sauce is in my freezer and tastes like summer when I pull it out for recipes all winter long.
 It is very low in sugar and full of lots of garlic and basil flavor.
-The downside is you don’t get a ton of sauce from the amount of time and space it takes to make it, but it is still delicious.
+The downside is you don't get a ton of sauce from the amount of time and space it takes to make it, but it is still delicious.

 - 1 pound ground beef or pork